marknovak/TaxonBodyMassML/documentation/CONTRIBUTING.md

 State the convention (e.g., Conventional Commits), include examples, and how to reference issues.

+We will use Conventional Commits, which follow the template: <type>(<scope>): <description>

+Examples:
+- docs(contributing): completed the commit messages section in contributing.md
+- feat(data): log transformed the species mass data
+- feat(ui): included histograms on data visualization tab

+Reference issues by including either "Fixes #xyz" or "Refs #xyz" at the end of a commit.

 ## Code Style, Linting & Formatting

 Name the formatter/linter, config file locations, and the exact commands to check/fix locally.